4young/blog/_posts/2018-01-02-WebCrawler.md

 [**dirhunt**](https://github.com/Nekmo/dirhunt)

+Dirhunt is a web crawler optimize for search and analyze directories.
+This tool can find interesting things if the server has the "index of" mode enabled.
+Dirhunt is also useful if the directory listing is not enabled.
+It detects directories with false 404 errors, directories where an empty index file has been created to hide things and much more.

 Install:

 ```
 pip install dirhunt
 ```

-Dirhunt is a web crawler optimize for search and analyze directories.
-This tool can find interesting things if the server has the "index of" mode enabled.
-Dirhunt is also useful if the directory listing is not enabled.
-It detects directories with false 404 errors, directories where an empty index file has been created to hide things and much more.
+Usage:

 ```
 dirhunt http://website.com/